More Blog PostsA Smarter Approach to U.S. Equity Investing

 Designed to Outperform

 While we don’t rely on backtested or simulated performance to promote this strategy, our internal research and scenario analysis give us strong conviction.
 This is not a “black box”.
-It's a transparent, rules-based framework built with careful consideration, continuous monitoring, and rigorous discipline — all aimed at outperforming broad U.S. equity benchmarks over time.
+It's a transparent, rules-based framework built with careful consideration, continuous monitoring, and rigorous discipline — all with a goal of outperforming broad U.S. equity benchmarks over time.

 Strategy Comparison Table